Moment map flows and the Hecke correspondence for quivers: Introduction

 \subsection{Organisation of the paper}

 Section \ref{sec:smooth-space} contains the background theory for the properties of the norm-square of the moment map on the vector space of complex representations of a quiver.
 In Section \ref{sec:singular-space} we show how these properties restrict to a singular subset invariant under the group action and define the moduli spaces of flow lines.
-Section \ref{sec:gradient-Nakajima} contains the main results of the paper: a gradient flow interpretation of the affine projection, the Hecke correspondence, the Lagrangian subvariety and Kashiwara's operators.
-Finally, in Section \ref{sec:handsaw-flow} we study the handsaw quiver varieties recently defined in \cite{Nakajima12} and show that the Hecke correspondence for these quivers also admits a similar gradient flow interpretation.
+Section \ref{sec:gradient-Nakajima} contains the main results of the paper leading to the classification of critical points connected by flow lines in terms of the Hecke correspondence.

-{\bf Acknowledgements.} The author would like to thank Hiraku Nakajima for pointing out the stability parameter from Definition \ref{def:aasp} and also Richard Wentworth and George Daskalopoulos for useful discussions.
+{\bf Acknowledgements.} The author would like to thank George Daskalopoulos, Richard Wentworth and Matthew Young for useful discussions and Hiraku Nakajima for pointing out the stability parameter from Definition \ref{def:aasp}.